tcapelle/tcapelle.github.io/_pages/about.md

 ---

-I am Ml engineer at [SteadySun](https://www.steady-sun.com/).
+I am ML engineer at [SteadySun](https://www.steady-sun.com/).
 I am interested on ML/DL in general, active contributor to the [fastai community](https://forums.fast.ai/u/tcapelle/summary).
 Currently, I have been exploring on model serving and deploying, and the various details that may make your model crash or perform poorly.